PIH/openmrs-module-imbbilling/Docs/DataModel.md

     BigDecimal unitPrice -- The unit cost of the service BigDecimal quantity -- The total quantity of the service received

-**Questions/Issues:**
-* This needs a uuid, and should extend BaseOpenmrsData
-* The serviceOther and serviceOtherDescription fields do not appear to be in use at all, can remove?

 ### Bill Payment

 The **BillPayment** class, backed by the **moh_bill_payment** table, represents a single payment made against a particular bill.